-I am a Lecturer in the Department of Electrical and Electronic Engineering.
-My research interests are focused on analysis and control of uncertain systems (modeled by stochastic equations and set-valued mappings), the problem of model reduction and problems of optimal control.
+I am a Senior Lecturer in the Department of Electrical and Electronic Engineering.
+My research interests are focused on analysis and control of uncertain systems (modeled by stochastic equations), model reduction and optimal control.

-From Aug '16 to Aug '17 I was a Junior Research Fellow (now known as Imperial College Research Fellowship) in the same department.
-During the fellowship I focused on blending control theory and power applications, with particular attention to wireless power transfer systems.
+Employment: Since Sep '21 I am a Senior Lecturer in the EEE department.
+From Sep '17 to Aug '21 I was a Lecturer and from Aug '16 to Aug '17 I was a Junior Research Fellow (now known as Imperial College Research Fellowship) in the same department.
 From Feb '16 to Jul '16 I was a Research Associate in the Control and Power group.

 My BSc (2010) and MSc (2012) have been funded by the Italian government (ADISU) and the European Union (ERAMUS).
 My PhD has been funded by the EPSRC, the EEE department and the European Union (through reduced fees).
 My JRF has been funded by Imperial College London.